waywardphilosopher/parami/content/docs/knowing.md

 ##### Final objection: Those Tricky Lawyers

 Lawyers, unlike philosophers, are working against the clock.
-A good lawyer can make their audience believe things that are true, without the audience actually **knowing** that these things are true.
+Philosophers have all the time in the world to argue their points.
+Lawyers need to cut corners.
+So a good lawyer can make their audience believe things that are true, without the audience actually **knowing** that these things are true.
 So this is true belief.
 But it isn't knowledge.
 Therefore, knowledge and true belief cannot be the same.